 Question 5 - Are your internal dispute resolution arrangements clearly communicated to members and others?
-Your Answer: Yes Green Feedback: You should consider using a variety of ways to communicate your arrangements to member example in joining booklets, benefit letters or decision letters.
-Schemes should also make the arrangements accessible to potential applicants, for example by publishing them on a scheme website, as some public service schemes do.
-You should ensure that the effectiveness of the arrangeme information on internal dispute resolution is available in our Useful Links: Code of Practice 14: Internal dispute resolution
+Your Answer: Yes Green Feedback: You should consider using a variety of ways to communicate your arrangements to members, for example in joining booklets, benefit letters or decision letters.
+Schemes should also make their arrangements accessible to potential applicants, for example by publishing them on a scheme website, as some public service schemes do.
+You should ensure that the effectiveness of the arrangements is assessed regularly.
+Further information on internal dispute resolution is available in our code.
+Useful Links: Code of Practice 14: Internal dispute resolution

 Question 6 - Do you have procedures in place to identify, assess and report breaches of the law?
-Your Answer: Yes Feedback: You should review your procedures regularly so they remain effective and fit for purpose.
+Your Answer: Yes Green Feedback: You should review your procedures regularly so they remain effective and fit for purpose.
 Some pension boards have made breach monitoring a standing agenda item, where they review all breaches (whether significantly material or not) to track progress and ensure issues are addressed.
-If a breach does occur and you think it is of material significance to us, you should report it to us as soon as possible.
+If a breach does occur and you think it is of material significance to us, you should report it to us a soon as possible.
 Don't wait for the issue to be resolved.
-Our code details information you should Useful Links: include in a report.
-Code of Practice 14: Reporting breaches of the law
+Our code details information you should include in a report.
+Jseful Links: Code of Practice 14: Reporting breaches of the law